U.S. business spending slips, new home sales rise in August

 | WASHINGTON

-WASHINGTON U.S. business investment fell slightly in August, excluding spending on aircraft and defense equipment, but new home sales rose, suggesting that global economic headwinds were doing little to impede U.S. growth.
+WASHINGTON U.S. business investment fell slightly in August, excluding spending on aircraft and defence equipment, but new home sales rose, suggesting that global economic headwinds were doing little to impede U.S. growth.

 The U.S. economy is on track to grow 1.4 percent in the third quarter, the Atlanta Federal Reserve's GDPNow forecast model showed on Thursday.